Information Architecture

 It defines how information is organized within the digital experience, but it also connects to data architecture, platform architecture, tracking, content management, and system design.

 For example, IA affects how a CMS is modeled.
-A clean IA may require specific page types, reusable content blocks, category fields, parent-child relationships, canonical URL rules, and related content logic.
+A clean IA may require specific page types, reusable content blocks, category fields, parent-child relationships, canonical URL rules, breadcrumb logic, and related content fields.

 IA is not only a UX concern.
 It is also an operational concern, an SEO concern, a content concern, and increasingly an AI concern.